Bill Isaacs

 Bill Isaacs (March 18, 1914 – December 27, 1985) was a Mohawk Canadian lacrosse player born near Brantford, Ontario on the Six Nations of the Grand River, the largest reserve of the First Nations.
 Box lacrosse was big in the 1930s and 1940s and Isaacs was identified as being perhaps its first superstar.
 He won the O.A.L.A.
 Senior A scoring title seven years between 1935 and 1942, and was on two Mann Cup winning teams in 1942 and 1948.
 He ended up prestigious as a standout amongst the most exceptional lacrosse contenders amid the 1930s and 1940s and a hotshot of box lacrosse, the indoor adaptation of the amusement.
 He won the Ontario Amateur Lacrosse Association Senior "A" scoring trophy 7 times in 8 years in the vicinity of 1935 and 1942 and in addition winning the 1938 MVP grant.
 His career statistics rank him 11th in senior Canadian and professional lacrosse.
 Former Canadian Football League commissioner Jake Gaudaur described Bill Isaacs as "one of the most outstanding players that ever played the game in the thirties and forties, when lacrosse was a very big sport in Canada."
 He has been inducted into various Canadian sports hall of fames.

-Isaccs' father was Man Afraid Soap (also known as Freeman Joseph Isaacs), the 1904 Olympic bronze medalist in lacrosse.
+Isaccs' father was Man Afraid of the Soap (also known as Freeman Joseph Isaacs), the 1904 Olympic bronze medalist in lacrosse.